nlmatics/nlmatics.github.io/docs/_posts/2020-08-06-A Comprehensive Guide to Training a Machine Learning Model for Question Answering_.md

 All that is necessary is to run the same command you ran to start the training except `--model_name_or_path` must be set to the path to the folder for the checkpoint you want to resume training from.
 For example if your output folder is called outputs-2 and you want to resume training from checkpoint-1500 you should have `--model_name_or_path /path_to_outputs_folder/outputs-2/checkpoint-1500`.
 For consistency, if you're restarting training from the middle, you may want to see what the learning rate was at the checkpoint you're using (on wandb), and use that as the starting learning rate for your new training.

 Note that if you do end up stopping your training early due to the metrics leveling off, you will have stopped the script before it reached the evaluation section, so if you want the evaluation results you will have to run the script again with only the --do_eval flag, and not the --do_train flag, and --model_name_or_path should be set to the path to the checkpoint you want to evaluate.

+Also note that if you previously ran an evaluation on a checkpoint, and now you want to evaluate that checkpoint using a different data file than you originally used, be sure to delete the any cached dataset files associated with that checkpoint (which will have names like "cached_dev_checkpoint-7000-v2_384"), so that your evaluation runs on the new data file instead of the old cached data.

 ## Understanding Your Model Outputs
 _What’s the point in training a model if we can’t understand what it's telling us?
 Here is a primer on comprehending model terms._